ychen-207523/Sentimental-Analyzer-Pro/README.md

 ```
 python .\sentimental_analysis\manage.py runserver
 ```
 6. Next, open your browser and type in `localhost:8000` in the search bar to open the webUI of the application.5.
-The UI typically looks as shown below and here you have a choice between URL, file or normal text input.
+The UI typically looks as shown below and here you have a choice between URL, file, or normal text input.
 7. Great!!
-Now you are into the application
+Now you can use the application.

 ---